 - purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment)

-- activities which are already commercially viable in their own right
+- activities that are already commercially viable in their own right

-- activities which will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business)
+- activities that will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business)

 - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, and/or administrative charges levied by the applicant's organisation